uPortal-contrib/uportal-setup-scripts/README.md

 directory, native libraries are installed in a system directory, and multiple Tomcats should be supported.

+To capture a developer environment, overrides for some script properties can be saved in `dev.properties`.
+See `dev.properties.sample` as an example.

 ## Dedicated Server
 Server assumptions are that the server or VM is focused on a single uPortal instance.
 A typical setup installs almost exclusively to a